huyihuang/FFPE-to-HE/README.md

 Please cite our paper if this work is helpful to your research.

 ## Contact
-If you have any questions, please contact Qiong Peng (qpeng@stu.xmu.edu.cn).
+If you have any questions, please contact Yihuang Hu (huyihuang@stu.xmu.edu.cn).